jamesabustan/my-first-responsive-design/README.md

 ### What challenges we overcame
 * Image sizing was difficult for us as we took a long time to work out how * to display images consistently.
 * Had to refactor our website to separate pages due to misunderstanding the brief.
-* Exploding computer due to infinite loop in hyperlink.
 * Embedding a youTube video was harder than we anticipated.

 ### What we struggled with